 The Tempe IDA is governed by a seven-member Board of Directors.
 Board members are selected by the Mayor with the approval of the Tempe City Council and hold a six-year term.
 Our regular Board meetings occur on a quarterly basis, and additional special Board meetings are held as needed.
 Board meetings are open to the public and generally take place at Tempe City Hall, the Tempe Public Library, and other public venues.
 Visit www.Tempe.gov for information about our Board meeting dates and locations, copies of prior meeting minutes, and service on the Board.
-Our next regular Board meeting will take place on Monday, July 29, 2019 at 3:00 p.m., at the Tempe Public Library, BRIC Training Room, 3500 South Rural Rd., Tempe, Arizona.
+Our next regular Board meeting will take place on Monday, April 27, 2020 at 3:00 p.m. at the Tempe Public Library, 3500 South Rural Rd., Tempe, Arizona, 85282, BRIC Training Room.

 Brian Jackson has been a Tempe IDA Board member since 2018.
 Mr. Jackson works as an investment analyst and portfolio manager at Ironwood Investment Counsel, an independent investment advisory firm in Scottsdale, Arizona.
 At Ironwood, he works with individuals and institutions in meeting their financial planning and investment goals.
 He also analyzes equity and mutual fund investments for the firm.

 Mr. Jackson has BA in Economics from the University of Arizona.
 He holds the Chartered Financial Analyst designation, is a Certified Financial Planner, and a Certified Trust Financial Advisor.
 He has been a resident of Tempe, Arizona since 2004.
 He and his wife have chosen to raise their family Tempe because of the quality of life and diversity that Tempe offers.
 As a professional investor with an economics background, Mr. Jackson understands business analysis and the incentive structures necessary to encourage economic development.